benrutter/benrutter.github.io/README.md

-# Plan
+# Personal Site Generateor

-All content written in markdown, and converted through script (pre-commit hook) into static website
+All content written in markdown, and converted through script into static website.

-Let's have two folders:

-templating/
-content/

-absolute dream is that the header bar is based on folder structure?

-and use jinja2 templates to generate everything.

-I think in theory this should all be pretty easy?
+Any mardown content in "src/content" is built out into html files with "build_site.py"

+Still to do:

+[ ] Pre-commit hook suppor